What is GST?

 - Photographs of authorised signatories and partners

 C. Documents required to complete registration of services GST: HUF

 - Photograph of the owner

 D. Documents required to complete registration of goods and services tax: Company (both Indian and foreign, public and private)

 It is important to note that the government does not levy GST registration fees if an individual decides to register through the online GST service tax portal.
-However, if an individual wishes to seek professional help from an authorised chartered accountant or GST practitioner for GST services, he/she will have to pay a fee to avail of the professional service.
+However, suppose an individual wants to seek professional help from an authorised chartered accountant or GST practitioner for GST services.
+In that case, they will have to pay a fee to avail of the professional service.

 The below steps explain the GST portal login process.